 With recent developments in EV infrastructure and eBus fleets it has become increasingly possible that these systems will need to be powered from the Light Rail Transit traction power substations (TPSS).
 We expand our "Rail" offering to accommodate these systems as well.
 The same needs are present when connecting high voltage DC to induction motors.
-The inherent problems revolves around Common mode EMI and RFI propagation so the components used eBus technology will be very similar to those used in LRT.
-You must place emphasis on isolation techniques for human safety, very accurate current and voltage readings, safely breaking of the DC current path, and EMI and RFI Mitigating and Shielded components for clean DC power, just to name a few.
+The inherent problems revolve around Common mode EMI and RFI propagation so the components used in eBus technology will be very similar to those used in LRT.
+You must place emphasis on isolation techniques for human safety, very accurate current and voltage readings, safely breaking the DC current path, and EMC/RFI shielding and mitigating components for clean DC power.

 Best-In-Class Railway Components for Power and Signal Technology

 Dynamic Rail works with suppliers of rugged components that stand up to railway standards for Shock and Vibration, EMC, Extended Temperature, Water, Dust and High Humidity.
 Dynamic has been supporting the North American Railway and Transportation markets for several years.
 We specialize in providing ultra-rugged electrical hardware for Rolling Stock, Wayside and TPSS applications.
 Our product experts also keep up to date on compliance standards, environmental concerns, and testing requirements for the transportation market.
 When specifying safety critical components we consider ourselves solution providers that know the ins and outs of the manufacturers we represent.
 At Dynamic Rail we understand the challenges your specification brings and we know that piece parts are sometimes not the answer on their own.
 Our engineers will work diligently to find a field proven railway solution to your problem.

 Onboard the Train